Idaya Kovil: Production

 Producer Kovaithambi of Motherland Pictures had the dates of Radha and Ambika, as well as a story ready for a potential film.
 He sent over the narration of his story in an audio cassette to Mani Ratnam, who he wanted to direct the script.
-Mani Ratnam was busy finishing work on Pagal Nilavu (1985) at the time and initially turned down the opportunity to work on the film.
+Ratnam was then busy finishing work on Pagal Nilavu (1985) and initially turned down the opportunity to direct the film.
 Kovaithambi subsequently called up the managers of Radha and Ambika and postponed their schedules, and stated that he would wait for Ratnam to finish work on Pagal Nilavu and was adamant that Ratnam should direct his script.

 After finishing his other film, Ratnam returned and narrated a script titled Divya, which later went on to become Mouna Ragam (1986), to Kovaithambi, but he refused and insisted that Ratnam worked on his original script with Radha and Ambika.
 Ratnam initially wrote a screenplay for the film, inspired from the American film Limelight (1952), with the plot being narrated from the perspective of a star.
-Kovaithambi was unimpressed with the idea and demanded that Ratnam solely concentrate on the technical work of the film.
+Kovaithambi was unimpressed with the idea and demanded that Ratnam concentrate only on the technical work of the film.
 The producer also insisted on inserting a comedy track written by Veerapan featuring Goundamani into the film.
 Ratnam wanted P. C. Sreeram to be the cinematographer, but that position instead went to Raja Rajan.
+While shooting a scene where Radha rides a horse, the horse galloped and Radha got hurt after falling down.

 Despite the film's commercial success, Ratnam told film critic Baradwaj Rangan that the filming process had made him "miserable", and that he understood that the reason he came into cinema was not to make films like Idaya Kovil, and was adamant to not make any more commercial compromises to his films.
-Irked by Ratnam's remarks on Idaya Kovil, Kovaithambi stated that he regretted providing an opportunity for him.
-He also said Ratnam spent the amount equivalent to making three films while making Idaya Kovil.
+Irked by Ratnam's remarks on Idaya Kovil, Kovaithambi expressed regret for providing Ratnam an opportunity.
+He said Ratnam spent the amount equivalent to making three films while making Idaya Kovil.